 But then, he noticed all his sons are lazy and naughty.
 All day long they play, it seems like having fun is all they have in mind.

 The boys can't be found at home often but on the nearby forest.
-Their laughter can be heard as it is a quiet, small village.
+Their laughter can be heard even from afar living in a small village.
 They love playing tricks and having fun, running around in the forest.
 And you know what they love of all things?
 They love climbing trees and looking for vines around to play with.
 They find the vines fascinating.
 They could spend the whole day like this until their parents look for them.
 This means day is almost over and night time is about to fall.

 Their backyard is another paradise for the boys.
-They enjoy picking up fallen fruits from the trees that's growing in their backyard.
+They enjoy picking up fallen fruits from the trees growing in their backyard.
 They would climb up mango trees, avocado, macopa, and their favorite, the banana.

 During rainy days and the boys can't go out, they would stay home.
 But the weather wouldn't stop them from being playful.

-"Boys, who hide the ladle?" their mother would asked the boys when she was ready to cook meals in the kitchen and it'sbmissing.
+"Boys, who hid the ladle?" their mother asked the boys one time when she was ready to cook meals in the kitchen and the ladle was missing.

 Most of the items at their home are misplaced whenever the boys are around.
 They like hiding things away.
 They would jump up the table and jump around the chairs, running around.
 And no matter how their mother and father forbids them from doing so, they won't listen.
 But despite all the craziness and damaged furnitures along with other items at home, their parents couldn't get mad at them that long.
 They still love the boys so much and has a lot of patience with them.